mheberger/upstream-delineator/README.md

 The CSV file **must** contain three required fields or columns.

 - **id** - _required_: a unique identifier for your watershed or outlet point, an alphanumeric string.
-May be any length, but shorter is better.
+The id may be any length, but shorter is better.
 The script uses the id as the filename for output, so avoid using any forbidden characters.
 On Linux, do not use the forward slash /.
 On Windows, the list of forbidden characters is slightly longer (`\< \> : " / \ | ? \*`).